theaquamarine/windows-powershell-docs/docset/windows/branchcache/enable-bchostedclient.md

 If this parameter is not specified, and a hosted cache server name is provided, then a value of `Windows8` is used.
 If the *UseSCP* parameter is used, then a value of `Windows7` is used.

-Hosted cache servers that are running Windows Server® 2012 do not need to enroll a certificate, and client computers can contact these servers to store or obtain content by using the HTTP protocol on the TCP port `80`.
+Hosted cache servers that are running Windows Server??
+2012 do not need to enroll a certificate, and client computers can contact these servers to store or obtain content by using the HTTP protocol on the TCP port `80`.
-However, Windows® 7-based hosted cache servers must have a certificate enrolled, and can only be contacted when client computers use the HTTPS protocol on the TCP port `443`.
+However, Windows??
+7-based hosted cache servers must have a certificate enrolled, and can only be contacted when client computers use the HTTPS protocol on the TCP port `443`.

-Note: Windows® 7-based computers can only contact hosted cache servers by using the HTTPS protocol; because of this, a hosted cache server that is running Windows Server 2012 can be configured to accept requests over both HTTP and HTTPS so that the hosted cache server can operate with Windows® 7-based computers and with client computers that are running Windows® 8.
+Note: Windows??
+7-based computers can only contact hosted cache servers by using the HTTPS protocol; because of this, a hosted cache server that is running Windows Server 2012 can be configured to accept requests over both HTTP and HTTPS so that the hosted cache server can operate with Windows??
+7-based computers and with client computers that are running Windows??
+8.

 ```yaml
 Type: HostedCacheVersion